RollingSea/ms1-tour-company/README.md

    - Also had a stray closing div tag and i tag.
 Which I removed.
    - Got a warning on all my comments in html for using too many hyphens.
 Removed excess hyphens from all comments.
    - Using the boostrap form components came up with an error of duplicate use of #exampleFormControlInput1 troughout the forms.
 Fixed the issue by removing the id altogether and it seems to have worked.
+- No errors where found in the css style sheet.

 ### Deployment to Github Pages